safkanyazilim/eanapilib/README.md

 More assistance can be found on our [wiki for this project] [git-project-wiki] and our [developer hub] [dev-hub].

+For a step by step overview of the library and sample app, as well as a guided tutorial on creating an Android app using the library, visit the [docs] directory of the project.

 [EAN]: http://www.expediaaffiliate.com/ "Expedia Affiliate Network"
 [dev-hub]: http://developer.ean.com "EAN Developer Hub"
 [git-project]: http://ExpediaInc/ean-android/ean-android.git "ean-android project"